Rise Up Australia Party

-Rise Up Australia Party was a far-right political party in Australia.
+The Rise Up Australia Party (RUAP) was a far-right political party in Australia.
 The party's policy platform was focused on nationalist and Christian conservative issues, such as opposing Islamic immigration and religious freedom for Australian Muslims and opposition to same-sex marriage in Australia.
 The party was launched in 2011 and was led by Pentecostal minister Danny Nalliah until its dissolution in June 2019.
 Its slogan was "Keep Australia Australian".
 Nalliah is the president of Catch the Fire Ministries.